 We talked about these guys earlier.
 They are white and grey patches on the gums and the inside of the cheeks that cannot be easily removed.
-These lesions can be caused by a variety of things but often appear in the mouths of smokers? almost all of leukoplakia sufferers are smokers.
-These lesions cause tremendous discomfort, but luckily disappear quickly after a person quits smoking.
+These lesions can be caused by a variety of things but often appear in the mouths of smokers? almost all of the leukoplakia sufferers are smokers.
+These lesions cause tremendous discomfort but luckily disappear quickly after a person quits smoking.

-Altered taste and smell
+Altered Taste and Smell

-Your sense of taste and smell become a bit off when you smoke regularly. ?This not only interferes with your enjoyment of food, but may actually lead you to add too much salt and sugar when eating.
+Your sense of taste and smell become a bit off when you smoke regularly. ?This not only interferes with your enjoyment of food but may actually lead you to add too much salt and sugar when eating.
 One in five smokers has a less precise sense of taste and smell.
 Fortunately, if you quit smoking the effect is reversible.

 How To Maintain Optimal Oral Health:

 - Quit smoking!

 - Brush your teeth at least twice daily for two minutes using the technique recommended by Dr. Cooley.
 This will help remove bacteria and plaque.

 - Floss your teeth after brushing.
 This helps remove additional plaque and food particles from the teeth that a toothbrush cannot reach.

 - You should brush, floss, and scrape your tongue daily.